yhimanshu22/angel-Lazyjobseeker.com/README.md

 	2. Ensure Angel has microphone permissions
 	3. Restart the app

-If Angel runs slowly:
-	1. Close other heavy apps
-	2. Check your internet connection
-	3. Restart Angel
+rhis is one way of using things, if youbfind this process is to much hectic and looking somthing easy and robust we got you:

-### Option 2️⃣ Lifetime Access Version (Easy One-Click Install + More Features)
+## Option 2️⃣ Lifetime Access Version (Easy One-Click Install + More Features)

-## The Lifetime version is built for people who want more options, more features, and a true one-click solution for their meetings or interviews — without touching the terminal or IDE.
-We’ve packed it to be as powerful and easy as possible, and you can own it forever for just $69.
-One payment.
+### The Lifetime version is built for ppeoplewho want more options, more features, and a true one-click solution for their meetings or iinterviews— without touching the terminal or IDE.
+We’ve packed it to be as powerful and easy as possible, and yyoucan own it forever for just $69.
+OOnepayment.
 Lifetime peace of mind.

 Prefer a ready-to-use app with more features?
 The Lifetime Access Version is a one-time purchase — no coding required.